-As mentioned in the previous section, in the 1999 elections, the electorate voted simultaneously for the national, provincial, and district legislatures.
-The ballots only contained the names and logos of the different parties and did not contain the list of candidates.
+candidates.
 As a result there were few split votes and the electoral results at the three different levels were almost identical.
 The newly constituted legislatures, in turn, elected the head of the executive branch of the corresponding level of government.
 The selection of district mayors was staggered across time because the incumbent district mayors were allowed to finish their 5-year terms.
-This generated exogenous variation in timing of the election of the new district mayors as documented by Skoufias et. al. (2011).22 See section 10.2 in the Online Appendix for additional information on the electoral rules and political context.
+This generated exogenous variation in timing of the election of the new district mayors as documented by Skoufias et al. (2011).22 See Section 2 in the online Appendix for additional information on the electoral rules and political context.

-3.3 Administrative Structure and Desa - Kelurahan Classification
+C. Administrative Structure and Desa-Kelurahan Classification

-At the time of the first democratic election, Indonesia was divided into 27 provinces and each province was divided into districts, of which there were $306.^{23}$ There are two types of districts: kota, or urban districts (63 in 1999), and kabupaten, or rural districts (243 in 1999).
+At the time of the first democratic election, Indonesia was divided into 27 provinces and each province was divided into districts, of which there were 306.23 There are two types of districts: kota, or urban districts (63 in 1999), and kabupaten, or rural districts (243 in 1999).
 Each district is divided into kecamatans, or subdistricts, and each subdistrict is, in turn, divided into villages, which are the lowest subdivision of the administration.
 There are two types of villages: desa, which tend to be more rural, and kelurahan which are more urban.
 Most of the villages in kota districts and other cities are kelurahan, while most villages in kabupaten districts are desa.
-Even though there have been changes in the number of regions, the structure of the state and the typology of the divisions has remained the same throughout the decentralization and democratization period.
+Even though there have been changes in the number of regions, the structure of the state and the typology of the divisions have remained the same throughout the decentralization and democratization period.

 The classification of villages into desa and kelurahan started after the approval of the Village Law no. 5 of 1979.
 This law aimed to achieve governmental uniformity at the village level throughout Indonesia.
 Before 1979, village government varied across regions and its organization was based largely on local customs (Kato 1989).
 By default, villages were classified as desa and the process of kelurahan formation was conducted in a centralized way by the Ministry of Home Affairs.
 Kelurahan could be formed in kota districts, in the capital of kabupaten districts, and in the surroundings of the capital of each kecamatan or subdistrict.
-Although ministerial decrees specified some requirements that villages had to satisfy in order to be classified as kelurahan, none of these requirements was quantitative or strictly enforced.^{24,25}
+Although ministerial decrees specified some requirements that villages had to satisfy in order to be classified as kelurahan, none of these requirements was quantitative or strictly enforced.^{24, 25}